Marc Randazza: Other

-In 2021, Randazza began representing former Boston Ballet dancer Dusty Button and her husband, Mitchell Taylor Button.
+In 2021, Randazza represented former Boston Ballet dancer Dusty Button and her husband, Mitchell Taylor Button.
 Court documents include claims of federal sex trafficking and forced labor violations against both Dusty and Taylor Button, as well as separate accusations about Taylor Button for assault, battery, false imprisonment, and sexual exploitation of a minor.

 Dispute with Liberty Media Holdings

 On June 3, 2015, there was an interim arbitration award against Randazza involving Liberty Media Holdings LLC, for whom Randazza had been General Counsel from 2009 to 2012.
-The Ars Technica article on that case referenced a statement from Randazza's arbitration attorney to the Law Society of Upper Canada calling the arbitrator's neutrality into question.
-The arbitration dispute arose following Randazza's departure from Liberty and his filing of employment claims against them.
-Liberty's counterclaims against Randazza in the arbitration focused on allegations Randazza had negotiated bribes from opposing parties in copyright litigation, engaged in conflicts of interest, destroyed evidence, unjustly enriched himself, and committed other breaches of fiduciary duty.
-Following two and a half years of arbitration proceedings, the arbitrator issued an interim award in favor of Liberty and against Randazza on all claims.
+The dispute arose following Randazza's departure from Liberty and his filing of employment claims against them.
 Following his arbitration loss, Randazza filed for Chapter 11 bankruptcy protection.
-The arbitration was ultimately vacated in its entirety, by agreement, after a court refused to confirm the arbitration award.
+The arbitration was ultimately vacated in its entirety, by agreement, after the court refused to confirm the arbitration award.